Fleura29/Site_PSMN_CBP/source/Science/Projets/IPAB.rst

 The algorithm is based on a filter developed by Weickert, using a formula from Schmidt

-- J. Weickert.
+* J .
+Weickert.
 Anisotropic Diffusion In Image Processing.
 B.G.
 Teubner Stuttgart, 1998.
-- Schmidt, T., Pasternak, T., Liu, K., Blein, T., Aubry-Hivet, D., Dovzhenko, A., Duerr, J., Teale, W., Ditengou, F. A., Burkhardt, H., Ronneberger, O. and Palme, K. (2014), The iRoCS Toolbox – 3D analysis of the plant root apical meristem at cellular resolution.
+* Schmidt, T., Pasternak, T., Liu, K., Blein, T., Aubry-Hivet, D., Dovzhenko, A., Duerr, J., Teale, W., Ditengou, F. A., Burkhardt, H., Ronneberger, O. and Palme, K. (2014), The iRoCS Toolbox – 3D analysis of the plant root apical meristem at cellular resolution.
 The Plant Journal, 77: 806–814. doi: 10.1111/tpj.12429

 .. container:: text-center